Ross H. Cole, now retired, was a Church Educational System zone administrator on August 17, 2004, when this interview was conducted.

 Cole: Well, it started when I was a seminary student.
 In southern California back in the fifties, they were starting the early-morning seminary program.
 I was in high school in the latter part of the fifties, so I had an opportunity to go to early-morning seminary.
 My seminary teacher, Gail E. Carr, had just gotten back from a mission to Korea.
 He later became the first mission president in Korea.
-The first week or so of September in my senior year, Brother Carr brought in a man from Korea, Lee, Young Bum, [Brother Cole, this name looks confusing to Western readers.
-Is there a way to clarify it more, or should we leave it as is?] who was on his way to BYU to share his testimony.
+The first week or so of September in my senior year, Brother Carr brought in a Korean man, Lee, Young Bum, who was on his way to BYU to share his testimony.
 So he came into our early morning class, and he and Brother Carr talked about missionary work in Korea.

 Sad to say, I could not have cared less.
 I was more interested in other things.
 Part of the problem I had is that he spoke in broken English, so I couldn’t understand everything he said, and I felt like, well, why try?
 It doesn’t matter.
 But at the end he bore his testimony and said something like this, “I pray to God that He will send one of you to my country to teach my people the gospel.”
 And when he said that I felt this warmth go through my soul.
 I thought, “Oh no!
 It’s me.”
 I wanted to go on a mission, but I never thought of going to Korea.
 All the rest of the day, I kept reflecting on all the stories he told that were so harsh.
 I thought, “Oh, man.
 How can I do that?”